Mark Laing 2017 Race For Research Honoree

 Then in October of 2013, the CT scan showed no evidence of disease, the tumor had disappeared.
 Scans over the next two years continued to show no return of cancer.
 I am now on annual scans with dermatologist appointments every six months.

 I cannot tell you how lucky I and my family feel that my treatment worked and I have been given the possibility of a cure.
 Not everyone gets that chance.
 I also know, however, that it was not just luck.
 My treatment with Dr. Gonzalez and his team at the University of Colorado made a huge difference.
 I cannot underestimate the need to have a team who advocate, support and treat the patient and their family.
 If my family had not had that support and pulled together, it would have been much more difficult.
 During my journey, I was often inspired by others and by little signs that seemed to tell me everything would be okay.
 One song for example that has inspired many, Don't Stop Believin by Journey, remains an inspiration today.
 You cannot give up hope, you must advocate for yourself, and regardless of your situation stay as positive as possible against the odds.

 I know that many people have experienced the hardship of cancer and have fought bravely whether they have survived or not.
 It is, for this reason, I feel humbled and honored to be this year’s 2017 Race Honoree.
-I couldn’t have made it through the past eight years without an amazing family, friends and the incredible team under Dr. Gonzales.
+I couldn’t have made it through the past eight years without an amazing family, friends and the incredible team under Dr. Gonzalez.
 His team and other oncologists who work tirelessly with the latest research, pharmaceutical advances through companies such as Bristol-Myers Squibb, and treatments such as Yervoy, give hope for patients fighting cancer.
-Here are some further words from Dr. Gonzales about Yervoy and the newer immunotherapy drug treatments gaining further momentum….

 I know first-hand how important this research is.
 Please register for the race and support your fellow Coloradans and don’t stop believin’.